programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/export/export.md

 In the upper part of the dialog you can define which files are exported.
 In the lower part, you specify which data are exported.
 Records are exported with data as CSV or XML separately from the actual files.
 If desired, you can also export links to the files in the data.

-After the settings, click `Export ...` {.button} to create and start the export.
+After the settings, click <code class="button">Export ...</code> to create and start the export.

 Before the export starts, a message dialog appears in which a name can be entered.
 For exports with schedules, you must assign a name.
 For exports without schedules, the name is optional.

 ![Export...](export name festlegen.png)

-Then click on `Save` {.button} to start the export final.
+Then click on <code class="button">Save</code> to start the export final.

 ## Dateien